anuj-padhiyar/image-steganography/README.md

 store the modified image
 ```

-before run this program, just put your path for images and text file in both files.

 ## Limitation
 - This program is **run for only PNG images**. so before starting, just convert your image to png.
 Note that, This program **not work for JPG/JPEG.**